You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 raw-diet-for-puppies-with-vegetables

 Creating a balanced raw diet for your puppy is key.
-You need to focus on protein sources, essential organ meats, and adding veggies and supplements.
+You need to focus on protein sources, essential organ meats, and add veggies and supplements.
 A good puppy nutrition guide can help you make sure your puppy gets all the nutrients they need.
-Puppies need 4%-10% of their body weight in food daily, with younger ones needing more13.
+Puppies need 4%-10% of their body weight in food daily, with younger ones needing more.

 A raw diet guide for puppies is very helpful.
 It tells you how to introduce new foods and watch how your puppy reacts.
-Start with small amounts of raw food and slowly increase it, as suggested by14.
-Also, using different proteins like chicken, beef, and fish is important for a balanced diet, as15 advises.
+Start with small amounts of raw food and slowly increase it, as suggested by.
+Also, using different proteins like chicken, beef, and fish is important for a balanced diet, as advised.

 Here’s a sample meal plan for a 10-week-old puppy: